Anheurystics/Wyatt/docs/SPEC.md

 ```
 Binary operations for vector types are as follows:
 - addition `+`, subtraction `-`, multiplication `*`, dot product `**`, cross product `%` (between vectors with similar lengths)
+    - these operations only work for two vectors of the same length
-    - dot products evaluate to a `float`, while the rest evaluate to a `vector`
+    - dot products evaluate to a `float`, while the rest evaluate to a `vector` of the same length
 - multiplication `*` and division `\` (between a vector and a scalar) for scaling vectors
 ```js
 vec3 a = [1, 1, 0];